 Ted Fisher, Director of Communications and Legislative Affairs

 Ted Fisher has worked for the Vermont Agency of Education since March of 2018 and has served in his current role since September of 2018.
 He is passionate about public sector communications and public engagement and particularly enjoys the challenge of communicating complex public policy clearly, concisely and accessibly.
 He loves working for AOE because there are plenty of challenging and complex things to talk about and he learns new things every day.

 Prior to joining the agency, Ted served as the public information officer for the Town of East Hartford Connecticut, and as a digital communications specialist for the Connecticut General Assembly.
 He also worked for U.S. Representative Joe Courtney.
 He has a BA in Government, German Studies and international studies from Connecticut College.
-A native of Chittenden County, Ted lives in Northfield with his wife Rose and cat, Red.
+A native of Chittenden County, Ted lives in Shelburne with his wife Rose, daughter Niamh and cats, Red and Roxy.

 Maureen Gaidys, Executive Staff Assistant